osisoft/PI-Adapter/V1/Configuration/System components configuration.md

     ```

 2. Save the file.
-3. Use any tool capable of making HTTP requests to execute a POST command with the contents of that file to the following endpoint: `http://localhost:5595/api/v1/configuration/system/components`
+3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to execute a POST command with the contents of that file to the following endpoint: `http://localhost:5595/api/v1/configuration/system/components`

 	Example using curl (run this command from the same directory where the file is located):